Ian Tulloch

 Ian "Inky" Tulloch QSO JP (born 21 September 1950) is a New Zealand racing-driver and a former politician in both local and national politics.
 He is most famous for his career in racing saloon cars as well as for being the last Mayor of Mataura before it became part of the Gore District Council.
-His father was Malcolm "Mac" Tulloch, a man who had been the Mayor of Mataura twice between 1959–1962 and between 1968–1970.
+His father was Malcolm "Mac" Tulloch, a man who had been the Mayor of Mataura twice between 1959 and 1962 and between 1968 and 1970.

 Biography

 Racing career

 Tulloch's extensive racing career has spanned four decades within which he participated in 119 races.
 During his career, Tulloch achieved 7 wins and 21 podium finishes.
 The notable competitions in which he raced were the Australian Production Car Championship, NZ Truth V8s Championship, Parker ENZED NZV8s Championship, and the NZ Production Car Championship.
 NZ & Australian super trucks.

 In 2016 he crashed during a 1-hour endurance race in his Honda Integra clubmans saloon car and was taken to hospital in a critical condition.